 - Worc Shop at 11 Hankey St, Rochdale

-Worcester Center for Crafts from our previous list also may have art studios for rent.
+Worcester Center for Crafts from our previous list also may have local art studios for rent.

 Framing